University campus in Wisconsin

 The transfer pathway is particularly valuable for data science, where strong foundational coursework in calculus, linear algebra, and computer science is essential.
 Starting at an affordable two-year institution allows students to build these skills while managing costs before pursuing a bachelor's or master's degree at selective institutions like University of Wisconsin-Madison or University of Wisconsin-Milwaukee.
 The Wisconsin Grant, a need-based aid program for Wisconsin residents at UW System institutions, further supports transfer students' educational affordability.
 For detailed transfer information and articulation agreements, visit the University of Wisconsin System's transfer page.
 Students should also explore related pathways in Data Analytics in Wisconsin and Computer Science in Wisconsin to optimize their academic progression.

-Why Study Data Science in Wisconsin?
+Why Pursue a Data Science Degree in Wisconsin?

 Industry & Workforce

-Wisconsin has established itself as a robust hub for data science education, with 38 institutions offering programs across all degree levels (IPEDS).
+Wisconsin has established itself as a strong hub for data science education, with 38 institutions offering programs across all degree levels (IPEDS).
 The state's commitment to accessible higher education is evident in its average public in-state tuition of just $7,030 for four-year institutions, making Wisconsin an affordable choice for aspiring data scientists.
 Students pursuing bachelor's degrees have 20 institutions to choose from, while 12 institutions offer master's programs, providing flexible pathways regardless of career stage (College Scorecard).

 Salary Outlook

-Wisconsin's major tech hubs—including Milwaukee, Madison, and the Green Bay region—are home to major employers investing in data science talent.
+Wisconsin's major tech hubs, including Milwaukee, Madison, and the Green Bay region, are home to major employers investing in data science talent.
 Companies like Epic Systems, Kohl's, Northwestern Mutual, and Advocate Aurora Health actively recruit graduates with data science expertise.
 The University of Wisconsin System dominates program leadership, with UW-Madison producing 350 completions and UW-Milwaukee contributing 157 completions according to recent IPEDS data.
 For students seeking nationally ranked programs, Wisconsin offers excellent value: University of Wisconsin-Madison ranks among the nation's top data science schools while maintaining modest tuition costs.
 Prospective students interested in related fields should also explore Data Analytics in Wisconsin and Machine Learning in Wisconsin, which complement data science career preparation.

-Data Science Job Market in Wisconsin
+Data Science Job Market & Salary Data in Wisconsin

 Employment Outlook

 Wisconsin's data science job market has experienced significant growth, with 38 institutions across the state offering data science programs at various degree levels (IPEDS).
-The state supports a robust educational pipeline: 481 bachelor's degree completions, 261 master's degree completions, and 23 doctoral degree completions in 2023, positioning Wisconsin as a competitive hub for data science talent (IPEDS).
+The state supports a strong educational pipeline: 481 bachelor's degree completions, 261 master's degree completions, and 23 doctoral degree completions in 2023, positioning Wisconsin as a competitive hub for data science talent (IPEDS).
 Major metropolitan areas including Milwaukee-Waukesha-West Allis, Madison, and Green Bay serve as primary employment centers, with employers actively recruiting graduates from Wisconsin's 20 bachelor's-granting institutions and 12 master's-granting institutions in the data science field.

 Salaries by Metro